ELEKDOM/OpLink/README.md

 make -j$(nproc)
 ```

-Ensure that PlugFrame is built before attempting to build OpLink.
+### Using the `install_oplink.py` script

+Once the OpLink build is complete, you can obtain a binary package by invoking this script.
+Warning:
+- Python must be installed
+- The script references two variables: `build_dir` and `conf_dir`.
+- These two variables are to be defined in a file named `projects_dirs.py`
+- Add the path to the file `projects_dirs.py` in PYTHONPATH

-## Deployment Structure
+### Deployment Structure

 After a successful build and deployment (via the `install_oplink.py` script), the binary layout follows this structure under the `bin/` directory:

 ```
 bin/
 ├── libs/                   # Shared dynamic libraries from PlugFrame and OpLink ├── oplink_backend/         # Server-side executable (non-GUI)
 └── oplink_guifrontend/     # Client-side GUI application
 ```